What Would Airless Tyres Mean for Safety?

 Car manufactures have successfully removed humans from most of the driving process, so how do we remove the poor decision making of bad tyres?

 The integrity of a tyre is almost always dependent on the amount or type of air inside.

 Air is actually very unstable, expanding and contracting under weather conditions.
-Underinflated tyre can flex too much at higher speeds so begin to stretch from the lack of air pressure, creating heat and leading to the nightmare scenario.
+Underinflated tyres can flex too much at higher speeds and so begin to stretch from the lack of air pressure - creating heat and leading to the nightmare scenario.